 U.S. negotiators prepare for more peace talks as Trump repeats threats to Iran

+Trump praised the U.S. blockade of the Strait of Hormuz, saying it was costing Iran "$500 Million Dollars a day" while the United States "loses nothing."

+He added: "Iran decided to fire bullets yesterday in the Strait of Hormuz — A Total Violation of our Ceasefire Agreement!"

-After briefly reopening the vital economic waterway, Iran has again closed the Strait of Hormuz, saying it will restrict ships from passing through as long as the U.S. continues its blockade of Iranian ports.
+After briefly reopening the Strait of Hormuz, Iran has again closed the vital economic waterway, saying it will restrict ships from passing through as long as the U.S. continues its blockade of Iranian ports.

 Iran's chief negotiator, parliamentary speaker Mohammed Bagher Qalibaf, was unequivocal in comments made on Iranian state TV overnight, stressing: "It is impossible for others to pass through the Strait of Hormuz while we cannot."